 Once I knew it was bringing good traffic, I started making some changes to my profile.

-The things that helped to get some traction were
+The things that helped me get some traction were

 - I made it a point to be consistent in adding pages or stumbling.
-I read that it makes an impression on StumbleUpon to participate on a daily basis
+I read that it makes a difference on StumbleUpon if you participate on a daily basis

-I know, that’s not a big number, but it is growing slowly.
+I know, that’s not a big number, but my twitter is growing slowly.
 I am aiming to double that number for the month of September.

 Month 3 Blog Update: 50,000 Page Views and My First Income Report